adamedx/scriptclass/ROADMAP.md

 # ROADMAP for ScriptClass

 ## To-do items -- prioritized
+* Run in CI pipeline
 * Post-refactor clean-up and polish
 * Add documentation to cmdlets
 * General README update
 * Build tools documentation
 * Design documentation
-* Consistent use of commas vs. newlines in collections in module files
 * Rebase the refactor!
 * Make pstypename not part of class?
 May affect deserialization.
 * Do we need typedobjectbuilder to be factored out of classmanager?
 Should it be scriptobjectbuilder?